 The doctoral program requires a minimum of 72 credit hours beyond the master’s degree or 90 hours beyond the bachelor’s degree.
 A typical 72-credit hour PhD is comprised of 48 hours of coursework, a comprehensive examination, 24 hours of dissertation credit, and the University residency requirement.

 Students must complete 33 hours of coursework relevant to the major, including, at a minimum, 18 hours of BEF coursework.
-These 18 hours must include the following program core courses: BEF 644, AEL 667/BEF 667, AEL 669, AEL 681/BEF 681, and 3 hours of BEF 698.
-BEF 698 is a one-hour credit course that can be taken multiple times.
+These 18 hours must include the following program core courses: BEF 644, AEL 667/BEF 667, AEL 681/BEF 681, and an additional program approved course (see advisor).
 Additionally, students are strongly encouraged to complete at least one course in each of the constituent program disciplines: sociology, history, and philosophy.
-Preapproved courses are as follow:
+Pre-approved courses are as follow:

 - Sociology: BEF 507, BEF 641, BEF 650